 According to O’Louglin, it’s not just a day where one proposes to their loved ones.
-It is to acknowledge the person who “you find marriageable that you are interested.”
+It is to acknowledge to the person who “you find marriageable that you are interested.”
 You also prove that you find your love compatible, as it shows commitment and investment in both you and their future.
-For those who are scared to bend the knee, this day is a great one to finally propose!
+For those who are scared to bend the knee, this day is a great day to finally propose!

 Why an Engagement Ring?

-The tradition soon changed to both the man and the woman wearing wedding bands, as men were enlisted to fight in WWII and leave their loved ones behind.
+The tradition soon changed to both a man and woman wearing wedding bands, as men were enlisted to fight in WWII and leave their loved ones behind.
 The engagement ring served as a symbol of the couple’s love, and a durable memento of the commitment they swore to each other.

 How do you pick the perfect ring?